 - Budget, expertise & resources – When you understand the current situation and objectives you can determine what needs to be done to get you to where you need to be.
 This could involve having a new website, technical SEO, local SEO, content development, link & authority building and myriad other jobs – in brief, SEO can have a lot of moving parts so you have to ensure you have the expertise, time, and budget for the bits you can’t or don’t have time to do yourself.

 Clearly, it’s hard to give a general answer.
-There are a lot of variables that need to be considered.
+There are just too many variables that need to be considered.
 SEO can never be good, fast, and cheap.
 In fact, it can only ever be two of these.
 Fast and cheap?
 It won’t be good.
 Good and fast?
 It won’t be cheap!
 Cheap and good?
 It won’t be fast.
 You get the picture.

 Determining how long SEO will take is equal parts art and science.
 And just to further complicate things it is all too often a moving target.
 Algorithm changes, SERP layout changes, competitors’ SEO campaigns and myriad other variables have to be taken into consideration.
 But, it is essential that you form a realistic opinion as investing for six months without hitting your goals and then pulling the plug is not good marketing.
-This is why SEO needs monthly reporting that considers not only SEO metrics but how these are moving the dial with real world business objectives (leads, sales etc).
+This is why SEO needs clear SEO KPIs and monthly reporting that considers not only SEO metrics but how these are moving the dial with real-world business objectives (leads, sales etc).

 In the majority of cases, getting an accurate idea of how long SEO will take for you will require the help of an SEO consultant or expert.
-Digital marketing is complicated, and SEO, whilst potentially lucrative, sits at the very top of the difficulty spectrum.
+Digital marketing is complicated, and SEO, whilst potentially lucrative, sits at the very top of the difficulty spectrum of digital marketing tactics.

 How Long Does SEO Take To Start Working?

-So, no easy answers.
-Unfortunately.
-If you are struggling to get a handle on this drop a comment below or give us a shout on our contact page and we can give you some feedback on how long SEO will take for you!
+If you are struggling to get a handle on this drop a comment below or give us a shout on our contact page and we can review your current situation and give you some feedback on how long SEO will take for you!